New research sponsored by Intel and published by Juniper Research suggests that smart cities can “give back” 125 hours a year to every resident.

 As the report suggests, smart cities aren’t just about making life better for individual citizens – although Gartner has recently published a report saying that citizen benefit is the be-all and end-all of smart-city programmes.
 That’s good advice.

-Smart cities are also data conurbations: locations where millions of people may gather and go about their data lives, creating a mass of real-time data that can be used to redesign services and create a more sustainable future in terms of resources, energy, and more.
+Smart cities are also data conurbations: locations where millions of people may gather and go about their daily lives, creating a mass of real-time information that can be used to redesign services and create a more sustainable future in terms of resources, energy, and more.